Board of Directors

 Nicole Wallace’s first chapbook, WAASAMOWIN, was published by IMP in 2019.
 Most recently, Nicole was the June/July 2020 poetry micro-resident at Running Dog and a 2019 Poets House Emerging Poets Fellow.
 Recent poetry can be read in print in Survivance: Indigenous Poesis Vol. IV Zine and online at Running Dog, A Perfect Vacuum, and LitHub.
 Nicole received a BA from NYU’s Gallatin School of Individualized Study and a Masters of Library Science in Archives and Preservation of Cultural Materials from Queens College, CUNY.

-As Deputy Director & Grants Manager, Nicole works in collaboration with the Executive Director and Associate Director of Operations to manage The Poetry Project's operations and finances.
+As Interim Executive Director, Nicole works in collaboration with the full staff and Board of Directors to guide decision making around The Poetry Project's programming, funding, and operations to ensure that our work is aligned with our mission.
+In collaboration with the Associate Director of Operations, Nicole manages The Poetry Project's operations and finances.
 They also oversee the management and development of grants, and serve as a grant writer for the Project.

-Dianne Benson, Will Creeley, Raymond Foye, Viki Hudspith, Siri Hustvedt, Yvonne Jacquette, Gillian McCain, Eileen Myles, Patricia Spears Jones, Michel de Konkoly Thege, Greg Masters, Ron Padgett, Bob Holman, Paul Slovak, Edwin Torres, John Yau, and Anne Waldman
+Dianne Benson, Will Creeley, Raymond Foye, Vicki Hudspith, Siri Hustvedt, Yvonne Jacquette, Gillian McCain, Eileen Myles, Patricia Spears Jones, Michel de Konkoly Thege, Greg Masters, Ron Padgett, Bob Holman, Paul Slovak, Edwin Torres, John Yau, & Anne Waldman

-in memoriam: Brooke Alexander, Michael Friedman, Steve Hamilton
+in memoriam: Brooke Alexander, Michael Friedman, Steve Hamilton, Hal Willner